Verb

 the word “fix” is applied to three things: prompts, context, and AI.

-Prompts or context cannot all be fixed.
-You can fix your user prompts but not system prompts.
-You need to add GPT to the GPT store to custom define a GPT instead of adding predefined related prompts every time.
+Not all prompts or context can be fixed.
+You can fix user prompts but not system prompts.
+You need to add a GPT to the GPT store to custom define a GPT instead of adding predefined related prompts every time.

 I changed it to